 More than one million people have arrived in Bangladesh seeking food, shelter and safety.
-Since 25 August violence intensified in Myanmar's Rakhine province, 646,000 Rohingya have fled to Bangladesh – 55% of them are children.
+Since 25 August 2017 violence intensified in Myanmar's Rakhine province, more than 688,000 Rohingya have fled to Bangladesh – 55% of them are children.
 Heavy monsoon rains are putting more people in danger.
 They are expected to peak in July.
 Flooding and landslides are forcing people from their homes and making access for relief distribution difficult.
 Over 31,000 refugees have settled in the most at risk area.

 Like most refugees from Myanmar, Humaira (pictured right) has a tragic story to tell.
 Both her husband and father were killed by gunfire.
 With her mother and three children, she fled her village in search of safety.
 Exhausted after many long days walking, the family reached one of the camps set up for refugees.
 A few days later she gave birth to the baby she had been carrying.
 When ACT Alliance staff met up with her, she was trying to find a patch of land where she could put up a tarpaulin for shelter.
 Photo Christian Aid